1993 San Diego Chargers season: Week 17: vs. Miami Dolphins

-Week 18
+Week 18: at Tampa Bay Buccaneers

-A strong finish saw the Chargers level their record at 8-8.
-A 48 yard Anthony Miller touchdown opened the scoring, and the Chargers led 13-3 at halftime.
-After San Diego botched a fake field, the game turned Tampa Bay's way, and they led 17-16 with 8:26 to play.
+A strong finish saw the Chargers level their record at 8–8.
+A 48-yard Anthony Miller touchdown opened the scoring, and the Chargers led 13–3 at halftime.
+After San Diego botched a fake field, the game turned Tampa Bay's way, and they led 17–16 with 8:26 to play.
 John Carney's fourth field goal of the game restored the Chargers lead, before they converted a pair of interceptions into touchdowns by Duane Young and Natrone Means.

 Humphries had another strong showing: 18 of 30, for 272 yards, 2 touchdowns and no interceptions.
 Anthony Miller caught 7 passes for 119 yards and his 40th and final touchdown as a Charger.

 Standings

+Awards

+Three Chargers were named to the AFC Pro Bowl squad, with Seau and Miller as starters and O'Neal a backup.
+Seau was also named a first-team All-Pro by the Associated Press.